tektoncd/pruner/docs/configmap-validation.md

 - **Time values**: ttlSecondsAfterFinished must be non-negative
 - **History limits**: historyLimit, successfulHistoryLimit, and failedHistoryLimit must be non-negative and cannot exceed global maximums if enforced
-- **Selectors**: Label and annotation selectors must have valid key-value pairs; name selectors must be valid resource names
+- **Selectors** (namespace ConfigMaps only): Label and annotation selectors must have valid key-value pairs; name selectors must be valid resource names

+**Note:** Selectors (pipelineRuns, taskRuns arrays with matchLabels/matchAnnotations) are only processed in namespace-level ConfigMaps.
+They are ignored in global ConfigMaps.

 ### 5. Deletion Protection